JLSteenwyk/PhyKIT/docs/index.rst

 ^^^^^

-PhyKIT, a toolkit for the UNIX shell environment with 30 functions that process multiple sequence alignments and phylogenies for broad applications
+PhyKIT, a toolkit for the UNIX shell environment with numerous functions that process multiple sequence alignments and phylogenies for broad applications

 If you found PhyKIT useful, please cite *PhyKIT: a UNIX shell toolkit for processing and